-Essentially, an access control installer should be able to self-perform every part of your install from A to Z. Otherwise, you probably won’t know exactly who’ll come onsite.
+Essentially, an access control installer should be able to self-perform every part of your installation from A to Z. Otherwise, you probably won’t know exactly who’ll come onsite.

 It’s vitally important to adequately vet your installer.
 Look at reviews online.
 Check their website and compare their local presence against their competition.

 Historically, the security industry has been shrouded in mystery and impenetrable by the average Joe.
 In some places, it’s for good reason — the security industry is a highly specialized field rife with experts in both the software and hardware of access control.

 To be frank, security isn’t easy.
 It’s equal parts programming and skilled labor.
 As simple as they might seem, doors are some of the most complicated aspects of construction.

 Still, an installer should be able to walk you through each step of the installation project.
 You should know exactly what to expect from start to finish.

 Making the final decision and following through